My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

-While the inner market of Tsujiki is famed for its competitive wholesale 4:00 a.m. fish auctions, the outer market caters more to the general sushi-loving public.
+The inner section of Tsukiji Market, famed for its competitive wholesale fish auctions, moved to Toyosu in October 2018.
+The outer market, however, is still around and is very much open for business.
+While its former neighbor mainly supplied professionals, the outer market caters to the sushi-loving general public.
 Come before noon to witness throngs of hungry shoppers looking for the freshest fish and foodstuffs.
-With over 400 shops and restaurants to explore, you’ll find everything you can imagine, from roe and shellfish to professional kitchenware and utensils, though sushi is the main draw for most visitors.
+With dozens of shops and restaurants to explore, you’ll find everything you can imagine, from roe and shellfish to professional kitchenware and utensils, though sushi is the main draw for most visitors.

-Opened in 1923 after the Great Kanto Earthquake decimated the old fish market, Tsukiji Market is located in central Tokyo between the Sumida River and Ginza.
-After enjoying the food and sights at Tsukiji, consider a visit to neighboring Tsukiji Hongan-ji Temple, a curious temple that melds architectural styles from Buddhism, Hinduism, and Islam.
+Opened in 1923 after the Great Kanto Earthquake decimated the previous fish market, Tsukiji Market is located in central Tokyo between the Sumida River and Ginza.
+After enjoying the food and sights at Tsukiji, consider a visit to neighboring Tsukiji Honganji Temple, a curious temple that melds architectural styles from Buddhism, Hinduism, and Islam.

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.